barsoom/devbook/deploy_without_downtime/README.md

 * **Removing columns** is never safe.
   The old app will attempt to use the cached column name and will break things.

-  Deploy removals in two steps:
+  Deploy removals in multiple steps:

+  * Make sure the column is not actually in use by any code.

-  * (Optional) Deploy 0: Make the column nullable if it isn't already:
+  * (Optional) Deploy 1: Make the column nullable if it isn't already (being aware that [it's dangerous on big tables](http://stackoverflow.com/q/42070628/6962):

     ```ruby
     class MyMigration < ActiveRecord::Migration